OpenOmics/mr-seek/docs/usage/run.md

 The synopsis for each command shows its arguments and their usage.
 Optional arguments are shown in square brackets.

-A user **must** provide a list of exposure and outcome to analyze via `--exposure`  and `--outcome` argument and an output directory to store results via `--output` argument.
+A user **must** provide a list of exposure and outcome to analyze via `--exposure`  and `--outcome` arguments and an output directory to store results via `--output` argument.

 Use you can always use the `-h` option for information on a specific command.